 There are specific requirements for ship recycling facilities themselves.
 For example, each Party is required to establish the regulatory framework and standards to ensure that ship recycling facilities are designed, constructed and operated in a safe and environmentally sound manner (Regulation 15).
 Regulation 16 covers authorisation of the facilities.
 Regulation 17 contains general requirements of the facilities, such as taking into account the IMO guidelines to "establish management systems, procedures and techniques which... will prevent, reduce, minimise and to the extent practicable eliminate adverse effects on the environment caused by Ship Recycling...".
-Regulation
+Regulation 18 specifies the ship recycling facilities plan's contents.
+This includes developing a health, safety and environmental policy with objectives to eliminate/minimize adverse effects of recycling, and creating a system for reporting discharges, emissions, incidents and accidents.
+Regulation 19 focuses on prevention of adverse effects to human health and the environment and related procedures and Regulation 20 addresses safe and environmentally sound management of hazardous materials.
+Further reporting requirements are outlined in Chapter 4.

-IMCA Information Note 1535 Page 3 of 4
+IMCA Information Note ID 1535